keksgauner/eggs/minecraft/cloudnetv3/README.md

 4. And I definitely don't recommend using it.
 5. This is a test if it works.
 Unfortunately to use it has too many bugs
 6. It is public so that eventually someone else can improve it
+7. Only change something if you know what you are doing
+8. I assume no liability for damages

 ## Wings Settings
 Increase `container_pid_limit` more than 512 like 3512 (Your max can you see with `sysctl -a | grep kernel.pid_max `).
 Than service wings restart